Close

 Step 1: Determine Your Visa Category

-Identify the appropriate visa type based on your travel purpose, duration, and nationality.
-Review Argentina's visa requirements through official consular websites or immigration portals to confirm eligibility criteria and specific documentation needed for your circumstances.
+Identify the appropriate visa type based on your travel purpose, duration, and nationality by visiting the nearest Argentine consulate or reviewing requirements through the National Directorate of Migrations portal.
+Eligible nationals may apply for an Argentina electronic travel authorization (AVE) through the National Directorate of Migrations portal.
+Confirm eligibility criteria and specific documentation needed for your circumstances.

 Step 2: Document Preparation and Collection